The Dresden Files characters: Fix

 He is one of the young changelings (along with close friend Meryl who was killed during the events of Summer Knight) who hired Harry Dresden to find his friend Lily, who had gone missing.
 When first introduced into the series he was described as being scrawny and nervous looking with spiky hair.
-As it turned out, Lily was imprisoned by Lady Aurora at the Stone Table.
-Fix went with Dresden and the Alphas to find Lily and stop Aurora and the war at the Table.
-During the ensuing struggle, Fix fought and defeated Lloyd Slate with a monkey wrench.
-Lily then made him the Summer Knight.
+As it turned out, Lily had gained the power of the Summer Knight when its holder was murdered, then was turned to stone by Aurora in a plot to end the power struggle between the Summer and Winter Courts.
+Fix went with Dresden and the Alphas to find Lily and stop Aurora and a faerie war at the Stone Table.
+During the ensuing battles, Fix fought and defeated Lloyd Slate with a monkey wrench.
+After Aurora was killed by a swarm of knife-wielding pixies, Lily became the new Summer Lady and chose Fix as her Knight.
 Since then, he has become a strong individual, helping Harry whenever asked despite what the Courts dictate.
 Harry and Fix have not always seen eye-to-eye exactly, but Fix always gives aid to Harry in the end.
 As of Small Favor their friendship has become strained after Fix was sent on behalf of the summer court to tell Harry to give up on his mission for Mab.
 Fix, fearful of Harry's much stronger magic and uncertain temper, took a gun with him when they talked.

 Fix is a major character in Cold Days, appearing to Harry and warning him to back off from the events in Chicago.
 Out of respect for their shared past, Fix tells Harry he has until noon on Halloween to get out of town.
 Harry describes Fix as a much more competent and mature man than when they first met, and Fix has genuinely earned Harry's respect.
 Fix and Harry end up fighting toward the end of the story and, after Harry defeats Fix and then saves his life, Harry manages to convince Fix that Maeve is the cause of their problems as she's infected with the Outsiders' "Nemesis" virus.
 Fix helps Harry to battle Maeve and ends up stalling her and her minions long enough for Harry to summon Mab.
 Harry shares his secret of having a daughter with Fix, showing him how much trust he has in the current Summer Knight.

 Fix is present during the Peace Talks.
 He is once again subordinate to the new Summer Queen, but presumably because Sarissa is the daughter of Mab, is the only one there who can actually talk to Titania, as Mab calls upon him to relay the events of the talks to her.